 That’s why we’re stoked to announce our latest robust integration into Microsoft Teams.
-Now, you can call and meet using RingCentral—without having to leave your Teams workspace!
+Now, you can call and meet using RingCentral—without having to leave your Teams workspace

-TL; DR – RingCentral works across Microsoft Teams to bring enterprise-grade communication capabilities directly into your Teams environment whether you’re using Teams on the web, the desktop app, or the RingCentral bot.
+In a nutshell, RingCentral works across Microsoft Teams to bring enterprise-grade communication capabilities directly into your Teams environment whether you’re using Teams on the web, the desktop app, or the RingCentral bot.

 Use the interactive RingCentral bot to quickly start and join RingCentral Meetings or audio conference calls with quick bot commands: